-When Carolyn Miles (MBA ’88), president and CEO of Save the Children, joined the nonprofit in 1998, she never thought she’d stay for so long.
+When Carolyn Miles (MBA ’88), former president and CEO of Save the Children, joined the nonprofit in 1998, she never thought she’d stay for so long.
 “But there is absolutely nothing I would rather be doing than running this organization,” said Miles, who became Save the Children’s first female CEO in 2011.

 After graduating from Darden in 1988, Miles worked for American Express, first in New York City and then in Hong Kong.
 She then teamed up with Darden classmate Tom Neir (MBA ’88) to help develop a successful chain of coffee shops across Asia called the Pacific Coffee Company, which they later sold to a Chinese investor.